iotmani/timeseries/README.md

 This way, an Action to display to terminal doesn't do any data analysis, the processor doesn't care whether events were HTTP logs or information brought by piegeon, the parser does just the input reading and sanitation.

-**Parser**
+The modules are split into the three stages below.

+**Parse**

-Specifically, the HTTP Parser parses a HTTP log file while skipping any invalid lines as best-effort, and generates events to analyse.
+The HTTPLogParser class parses a HTTP log file (*gasp!*) while skipping any invalid lines as best-effort, and generates events to analyse.

 Additional protocols or sources can just implement the Parser interface.

 **Analyze**

-Collects events and applies statistics to determine e.g. if there's a high level of traffic within the past x minutes.
+StatsProcessor class collects sourced log events and uses statistics to determine e.g. if there's a high level of traffic within the past x minutes.
 If so, it generates a traffic events that need to be actioned somehow.

 Other 'Processor's can be implemented, such as persisting the data into a time-series database.

 **Action**

-The display to terminal Action displays the calculated statistics and important information like high-traffic alerts in the screen.
+The TerminalNotifier action class displays the calculated statistics and important information like high-traffic alerts in the screen.

 Other 'Action's can be implemented such as sending an email notification.